zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 and their hearts are bound.

 How to make others humble, make oneself stand noble and be restrained?
-[Thinking:] 『I am a good person to you.
+[Thinking:] "I am a good person to you.
 Because of me, you turn to the Buddha, to the law, and to the Sangha, become those who are free from killing, from those who have not given and take, from those who have not given, and those who are free from lying, and from For those who drink wine, fruit wine, and wine, I